 As per the SCA the original term is said to have be coined by Erna Knutsen in 1974 in an issue of the Tea & Coffee Trade Journal.
-It was meant to provide a simple term to describe Arabica coffee beans of the best flavor which are produced in special microclimates.
+It was meant to provide a simple term to describe Arabica coffee beans of the best flavour which are produced in special microclimates.

 Score more than 80%

 Today a green bean that has passed the original basic grading and sizing is then classed as a specialty grade coffee bean if it scores 80 points or above on a 100-point scale when it has been cupped.
-Three judges must score the coffee and they must agree within a .5 point of each rating.
+Three judges must score the coffee, and they must agree within a .5 point of each rating.
 Graded “specialty” means it is a good tasting coffee.

 So far Specialty grade has not been associated with a particular genus of arabica, but a general rule of thumb has been that coffee that is tropical, highland, and shade grown produces the best coffee.